 Fun Fact: Quapaw, the first town on the Mother Road in Oklahoma, is famous for “spooklights”, bouncing bright balls of white fire that have been reported as far back as the 1700s.

 We ended up staying at the Courtyard Oklahoma City Northwest.
-We were very lucky to get this hotel.
-HOWEVER, there was one problem I had with this place and that was the ants in the bathroom.
-For some reason, they were running around the bathroom rent free and we couldn’t find the source.
-Considering we were tired and it was just for the night it was really no big deal for us.
+We were fortunate to get this hotel.
+HOWEVER, there was one problem I had with this place, and that was the ants in the bathroom.
+For some reason, they were running around the bathroom rent free, and we couldn’t find the source.
+Considering we were tired and it was just for the night it was no big deal for us.

-I had so much fun at this museum I felt like a kid in a playground and I would happily do it again.
-When we got there, we were greeted by a lovely elderly woman.
+I had so much fun at this museum I felt like a kid in a playground, and I would happily do it again.
+When we got there, we were greeted by a lovely senior woman.
 She had been volunteering at the museum for some years and gave us a quick run-down of the place.
-We were very fortunate the museum was quiet and we had free reign of the place.
-I would recommend everyone to visit even if you don’t like cowboys, you’ll probably find something fun to do or look at, I did lol.
+We were very fortunate the museum was quiet, and we had free reign of the museum.
+I would recommend everyone to visit even if you don’t like cowboys; you’ll probably find something fun to do or look at, I did lol.

 Along Route 66 you will find many museums dedicated to Route 66 and the world is your oyster for whichever one you go to.
 Click here for our choice.

 The Meadow Gold sign was ionic along the Route as a reminder to people they were going the right way.